Julian Assange: Release

 On 24 June 2024 a plea bargain was agreed, in which Assange would plead guilty to one felony count of violating the Espionage Act in exchange for immediate release.
 The agreement entailed the US Department of Justice seeking a sentence of 62 months, the time he had served in prison while awaiting extradition.

 After release from HM Prison Belmarsh on 24 June 2024, Assange immediately flew via charter flight — with the accompaniment of his legal representatives and Australia's high commissioner to the United Kingdom, Stephen Smith — to Saipan to attend the federal courthouse of the District Court for the Northern Mariana Islands.
 After arrival into Saipan on 26 June, Assange and Smith were joined by Australian Ambassador to the United States, Kevin Rudd.
 Assange pleaded guilty to a charge under the Espionage Act of conspiracy to obtain and disclose national defence information.
 Judge Ramona Villagomez Manglona accepted Assange's guilty plea and sentenced him to 62 months' time served.

 Assange and his group returned to the charter flight and flew to Canberra.
 As the plane arrived, Prime Minister Albanese phoned Assange; Assange told Albanese that he had saved his life.
 On disembarking, Assange was greeted by his wife Stella and father John Shipton.
 Stella and Assange's legal representatives Jennifer Robinson and Barry Pollack held a press conference later that evening which was attended by numerous Australian politicians.
-Assange was required by the Australian government to repay the costs of the charter flight as he was not permitted to fly on commercial airlines.
-The total amount requested was at US$520,000.
+Assange was required by the Australian government to repay the costs of the flight.

-In September 2024, Assange's brother Gabriel Shipton said that Assange's supporters were campaigning for a pardon from US President Biden.
+In September 2024, Assange's brother Gabriel Shipton said that Assange's supporters were campaigning for a pardon from US president Biden.
 On 1 October 2024, Assange flew to Strasbourg, France, and addressed the Committee on Legal Affairs and Human Rights of the Council of Europe.
 He said he had pleaded guilty to journalism and had chosen freedom over justice.

 On 2 May 2025, Assange released a public statement endorsing Albanese for the 2025 Australian federal election, expressing gratitude for the Prime Minister's role in his release.

+Post-release life

 In August 2025, Assange attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

+In December 2025, Assange lodged a criminal complaint with the Swedish police against the Nobel Foundation, in an effort to stop the Foundation transferring prize money to Venezuelan opposition politician Maria Corina Machado, who had been awarded the 2025 Nobel Peace Prize.
+Assange said the award to Machado constituted a "facilitation of war crimes" under Swedish law because Machado was inciting and endorsing the "commission of international crimes" by the United States during its campaign to remove Nicolás Maduro as president of Venezuela.
+Swedish police dismissed the complaint, saying it contained no information indicating that a crime had been committed.